-Joe Liebgott (portrayed by Ross McCall) is portrayed as a Jew in the miniseries, and based on his name, appearance, and utter hatred of the Germans his fellow members of E Company all believed that he was Jewish, but in reality, Liebgott was a Roman Catholic, the son of Austrian immigrants.
-He was apparently aware that his fellow troopers assumed he was Jewish but never bothered to correct them as he found it amusing.
+Joe Liebgott (played by Ross McCall) is portrayed as a Jew in the miniseries, and based on his name, appearance and utter hatred of the Germans his fellow members of E Company all believed that he was Jewish, but the real Liebgott was a Roman Catholic, the son of Austrian immigrants.
+He was apparently aware that his fellow troopers assumed he was Jewish but never bothered to correct them, as he found it amusing.

-During the actors' ten day "Basic Training" they were required to stay in character at all times.
-The only exception was the "Officers" were treated just as poorly as the "Enlisted" by the training cadre.
+During the actors' ten-day "Basic Training" they were required to stay in character at all times.
+The only exception was the "officers", who were treated just as poorly as the "enlisted men" by the training cadre.

-"Currahee" is the American aboriginal Cherokee Indian equivalent for "Stands Alone".
-The original members of the 506th were trained at Currahee Mountain Georgia.
-"Currahee" was the cry of the 506th paratroopers as they cleared the door on their first jump, and it continued to be their cry when in combat.
+"Currahee" is the American Cherokee Indian equivalent of "Stands Alone".
+The original members of the 506th were trained at Currahee Mountain, GA.
+"Currahee" was the cry of the 506th as they cleared the door on their first jump, and it continued to be their cry when in combat.

 Several innovations involved the use and firing of squibs, the small charges that cause the bullet holes in costumes and sets.
 The special effects team came up with a firing mechanism using compressed air, instead of the traditional pyrotechnics, so that actors could be much closer together when a squib went off without the dangers inherent in conventional squibs.
 They also invented a new firing system, whereby an actor was pre-wired with up to eight hits, controlled by a button he activated that was hidden in the sleeve of his costume.

-One-third of a million pounds of recycled paper were used to create the snow for the forest set- the largest ever used in a production -and it took four weeks to dress the entire set.
+Over 330,000 pounds of recycled paper were used to create the snow for the forest set--the largest ever used in a production--and it took four weeks to dress the entire set.
 The total budget for the miniseries was $120,000,000.
 Of that, construction costs were $17,000,000.

-The site of the actual Camp Toccoa is now partly occupied by an industrial plant near the highway above Toccoa, Georgia, with the remaining areas now overgrown by a pine forest.
+The site of the actual Camp Toccoa is now partly occupied by an industrial plant near the highway above Toccoa, GA, with the remaining areas now overgrown by a pine forest.
 A flagpole and monument are located by the highway at what was once the camp's main gate.
-Locations of former camp streets are denoted by street signs named for personnel and terminology of the paratroops (Currahee Street, for instance) but have a tendency to disappear to souvenir hunters.
-The winding trail up Mount Currahee is named for Colonel Sink.
-It is accessible but the last few hundred feet are extremely rough and part of it passes over a bare rock outcropping.
-Not recommended driving for low-slung vehicles.
+Locations of former camp streets are denoted by street signs named for personnel and terminology of the paratroops (Currahee Street, for instance) but have a tendency to be snapped up by souvenir hunters.
+The winding trail up Mount Currahee is named for Col. Robert F. Sink.
+It is accessible but the last few hundred feet are extremely rough and part of it passes over a bare rock outcropping--not recommended driving for low-slung vehicles.
 Communications antennas surmount the crest of Currahee.

-The hard shock that many of the paratroopers spoke of when they jumped at Normandy- causing them to lose their leg bags, helmets, and other equipment- was caused by the parachute the troopers were using (not the type shown in the film).
+The hard shock that many of the paratroopers spoke of when they jumped at Normandy--causing them to lose their leg bags, helmets and other equipment--was caused by the parachute the troopers were using (not the type shown in the film).
 That parachute was called a T-1, and as it deployed out of its pack the canopy came out first, then the suspension lines and finally the risers connected to the harness.
 With this design, by the time all of the lines are fully deployed the canopy has completely filled with air, acting as a brake for the lines, causing the paratrooper to come to an abrupt stop at the end of the deployment.
 The heavier the paratrooper and the more equipment he was carrying, the more sudden the stop or shock.
-Current design parachutes deploy in the completely opposite way (lines first, then canopy), greatly reducing the opening shock.
-On D-Day, not only were the leg bags a new "innovation" that the paratroopers hadn't practiced with, but frequently the aircraft were flying much faster than expected (to avoid flak) and the shock of opening was, therefore, increased.
+Modern-design parachutes deploy in the exact opposite way (lines first, then canopy), greatly reducing the opening shock.
+On D-Day not only were the leg bags a new "innovation" that the paratroopers hadn't practiced with, but frequently the aircraft were flying much faster than expected (to avoid flak) and the shock of opening was, therefore, increased.